Angels owner Arte Moreno explores selling franchise - KESQ

 ANAHEIM, Calif.
 (AP) — Los Angeles Angels owner Arte Moreno says he is exploring the possibility of selling the franchise.

-Moreno purchased the Angels in 2003, a year after they won the World Series.
+Moreno purchased the team in 2003, a year after it won its first World Series championship and was known as the Anaheim Angels.
 He has spent aggressively on aging free agent stars like Albert Pujols and Josh Hamilton, but the club hasn’t been back to the Fall Classic since he became owner.

 “It has been a great honor and privilege to own the Angels for 20 seasons,” Moreno said in a statement.
 “Although this difficult decision was entirely our choice and deserved a great deal of thoughtful consideration, my family and I have ultimately come to the conclusion that now is the time.”